What does my ID and proof of funds have anything to do with my conveyancing in Mancot? What am I being asked for?

 A lease is a right to use the premises for a period of time.
 As the lease shortens the value of the lease decreases and it becomes more expensive to acquire a lease extension.
 For this reason it is generally wise to increase the term of the lease.
 It is often difficult to sell a property with a short lease because mortgage lenders may be unwilling to lend money on properties of this type.
 Lease extension can be a difficult process.
 We advise that you seek professional help from a conveyancer and surveyor with experience in this arena.

-I am the registered owner of a 1 bedroom flat in Mancot, conveyancing formalities finalised 10 years ago.
+I own a garden flat in Mancot, conveyancing formalities finalised 10 years ago.
 Can you work out an approximate cost of a lease extension?
-Equivalent flats in Mancot with a long lease are worth £185,000.
-The average or mid-range amount of ground rent is £65 invoiced every year.
-The lease finishes on 21st October 2080
+Comparable properties in Mancot with an extended lease are worth £211,000.
+The ground rent is £50 invoiced every year.
+The lease ends on 21st October 2087

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before seeking the advice of a professional.